How to Offer Same-Day Delivery for Your Online Business (in Miami and Beyond)

 2. Code Your Website to Send Shipping and Inventory Alerts

-You have to stay on top of your inventory and website to make sure your products arrive on time.
+You have to stay on top of your inventory and website to make sure your products arrive on time by dropshipping.
 Instead of checking on your website, fulfillment center, or products every few minutes, set up alerts that tell you you’re out of a certain product and when someone selected “same-day.”

 Or you could completely automate your process.
 Dropshipping automation software can ping your suppliers as soon as a product is sold, ensuring your products are shipped immediately.